lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 Typically, the more computing power you have, the higher your framerate.
 In Myrra, we show players their framerate in the bottom left corner of the screen.
 Its value is usually capped at `300`, and anything below `30` will feel really bad to play.
 Most games run either at `30`, `60` or at an uncapped `FPS` rate.

-Myrra does not cap framerate, which means it can go beyond `300` (you won't be able to see this in Unity though, because it doesn't show FPS numbers higher than `300`).
+Myrra does not cap framerate, which means it can go beyond `300` (although you won't be able to see this in Unity, because it doesn't show FPS numbers higher than `300`).
 This is an important thing to keep in mind, as we don't have control over it, and therefore cannot make assumptions about its value.
 Some games cap it and then use it as a way to, for example, keep track of time.

 It's very important to understand that framerate is a property of the client; the server does not know about it at all.
 This will matter later on.